Giona2/QVMM/README.md

 # Qemu (based) Virtual Machine Manager
+**Note:** This currently only works and been tested on Debian based GMU/Linux operating systems and only supports x86_64 bit ISOs
 ## Description
 The Qemu Virtual Machine Manager is meant to act as a frontend for users who want to use Qemu but need an easier format to work with.
 Although it's still a cli tool, it's syntax is much easier to get used to for people new to the Qemu scene.
 ## Install
+### Dependencies
+You will need to install a few dependencies before you can get QVMM to work, namely:
+- qemu-utils
+- qemu-system-x86
+- qemu-system-gui
+### Build from source
 As of now, your only option is to build it from source code.
 You'll need to install the rust coding language to accomplish this.
 ```bash
 git clone https://github.com/Giona2/QVMM.git